IEP Goal Bank: Neurodiversity-Affirming Goals for Every

 Run every goal through the checker before the IEP meeting.
 It takes 30 seconds per goal and catches the errors that lead to due process complaints.

 Writing a strong goal is the first step.
-Monitoring progress toward that goal is what makes the goal meaningful.
+Monitoring progress towards that goal is what makes the goal meaningful.
 Without data, you cannot know whether your instruction is working, and you cannot defend the IEP at a review meeting.

 Curriculum-Based Measurement (CBM) is the most efficient method for academic goals.
 For reading, use one-minute oral reading fluency probes administered weekly.
 For math, use one-minute computation probes.
 For writing, use three-minute writing prompts scored for total words written, correct word sequences, or both.
 CBM is standardized, quick, and produces data points that are easy to graph.
 Running records provide richer data for reading goals.
 The teacher records every word the student reads, marks errors and self-corrections, and calculates accuracy percentage and error patterns.
 Running records take longer than CBM probes but reveal the specific decoding strategies the student is using or avoiding.
 Rubric scoring works best for written expression, problem-solving, and social-emotional goals where quality matters more than speed.
 Use a consistent 4-point rubric aligned to the goal criteria.
 Score samples at regular intervals (weekly or bi-weekly) and graph the scores.
 The 3-data-point rule is your decision-making tool.
 If 3 consecutive data points fall below the aim line (the trajectory needed to reach the annual goal), change the instruction.
 Do not wait for a quarterly progress report to discover that a student is falling behind.
 Weekly monitoring with the 3-data-point rule allows you to adjust interventions within weeks, not months.Graph every data point.
 A simple line graph with the aim line and actual performance tells the story of the student's progress more clearly than any narrative progress report.
 Share the graph with parents at every IEP meeting.
 It is the strongest evidence you have that instruction is individualized and responsive.